Manage AI Visibility Tracking

 - Excellence here directly impacts win rates

-Key insight: A brand might rank #1 in awareness but disappear during decision phase, or vice versa.
-Understanding these patterns helps you optimise for the right moment in the buyer journey.
+A brand might rank first in awareness but disappear during decision phase.
+Understanding these patterns helps you optimise for the right moment.

 Gather these details about your ideal customer and market position: